kpartain/launch-academy-assignments/java-array-list/java-array-list.md

 ## What are generics?

 Java provides a solution to some of its peskier issues tied to strict typing known as **generics**.
-Let's take a look at the approach:
+Add this inside your main method and let's take a look at the approach:

 ```Java
 ArrayList<String> list = new ArrayList<String>();